How to start a business in Australia

 Consider this your start-up checklist

 Really, setting up your own business in Australia is as easy as 1-2-3.
-Just follow the eight steps outlined in this article and enjoy the rollercoaster ride, with its ups and downs.
+Just follow the steps outlined in this article and enjoy the rollercoaster ride, with its ups and downs.
 We’ve even offered a couple of suggestions for easy businesses to start.
-Whether you work out of your garage or rent a storefront, starting your own business can be a life-fulfilling adventure.
-Best of luck to you!

-John Coomer contributed to this post.
+John Coomer and Alan Kidman contributed to this post.

 Frequently Asked Questions